 “When my fears threaten to turn me apathetic and sluggish, my imagination and belief in the miraculous stoke the fire inside.”

 Create an affirmation for yourself that is stated in present tense, as if already true.
 Write it down and post the affirmation where you’ll see it—on the bathroom mirror, the refrigerator door, in the car, on your computer, and your phone.

 By repeating your affirmation, you’ll slowly you find you’re able to unplug from the fear and unhappiness created by watching and listening to the news, and seeing firsthand the fallout from the pandemic.
 Experience what you’re feeling.
 Expose your dark emotions to the light.
 Accept the sensations.
 And then, flip the negative emotions to hopeful and happy feelings with the help of your mantra.
 As you do, you begin to control your emotions rather than be controlled by them.

 Martha Alderson, MA, has been exploring and writing about plot and creativity for more than thirty years.
-Author of The Plot Whisperer, Alderson works with best-selling authors, New York editors, Hollywood directors, artists, and performers from all over the world.
+Author of Boundless Creativity and The Plot Whisperer, Alderson works with best-selling authors, New York editors, Hollywood directors, artists, and performers from all over the world.